jmcq89/weapon_comparator/README.md

 * Get optimal weapon for target
     * Input: wielder, target, [weapons to choose from], conditions/modifiers
     * Return the weapon with the highest expected damage against the target.
 If no weapons input then do all valid weapons for wielder split by ranged/melee/overall

+* Create an tutorial either raw script or ipython notebook or both.